downinja/MSc-Data-Science/big data applications/README.md

 Use Hadoop to implement KMeans and Expectation Maximisation (EM), compare the results of both, and discuss the suitability (or not) of Hadoop for implementing iterative ML algorithms.

 ### Assignment 2
 Use Spark to investigate a dataset on a self chosen topic.
-I already had data on TFL's [Santander Cycle Hire Usage Data](http://cycling.data.tfl.gov.uk/) from my [third Data Visualisation assignment](https://github.com/downinja/MSc-Data-Science/tree/master/data%20visualisation), and so decided to try a new approach to analysing this.
+I already had TFL's [Santander Cycle Hire Usage Data](http://cycling.data.tfl.gov.uk/) from my [third Data Visualisation assignment](https://github.com/downinja/MSc-Data-Science/tree/master/data%20visualisation), and so decided to try a new approach to analysing this.
 Specifically, I chose to use GraphX to model the journey data as a directed graph, and apply [Page Rank](https://en.wikipedia.org/wiki/PageRank) to see if this could reveal any new insights.

 Ultimately, I found that Page Rank was a useful way of looking at the journey data - albeit from a bike's perspective (as a Markov Chain), rather than the rider's.